mrask2/A-Search/README.md

 src - contains our code for creation and traversion of Grids and Points, as well as the implementation for the algorithm itself

+tests - contain our test cases, as well as helper functions to test our code effectivley